Definition and examples of the consumer decision-making process

-Your consumer has recognized a want.
-Now comes the task of gathering information.
-Consumers again rely on internal and external factors, as well as past interactions with a product or brand, both positive and negative, to make their decision.
-In the information stage, the consumer may browse through options at a physical location or consult online resources, such as Google or customer reviews.
+When researching their options, consumers again rely on internal and external factors, as well as past interactions with a product or brand, both positive and negative.
+In the information stage, they may browse through options at a physical location or consult online resources, such as Google or customer reviews.

 Example: The customer searches “women’s winter coats” on Google to see what options are out there.
 When she sees someone with a cute coat, she asks them where they bought it and what they think of that brand.

 At this point in the consumer decision-making process, prospective buyers have developed criteria for what they want in a product.
 Now they weigh their prospective choices against comparable alternatives.